A legacy in Minneapolis

 A renovation to support future generations

 The Minneapolis American Indian Center reopened in May 2024 after being closed for more than a year for a historic renovation project that restored, preserved, and expanded the facility.
-Programming and resources available at the center have grown in the past few years, and the renovation sets us up to continue meeting the needs of the community for future generations.
-Watch the video below by Loeffler Construction and Consulting to learn more about the renovation and to see the space.
+Programming and resources available at the center have grown over the years, and the renovation sets us up to continue meeting the needs of the community for future generations.
+Highlights of the renovation include:

 Explore the murals and signage in the center